thinks/obj-io/README.md

   assert(idx_iter == idx_iend && "trailing indices");
 }
 ```
 Again, the `Write` method has no direct knowledge of the `Mesh` class.
 The relevant information is provided through the lambdas that are passed in.
 A complete code example using the above methods can be found in the [examples](https://github.com/thinks/obj-io/tree/master/examples) folder.
-More advanced mesh I/O built on top of the provided framework can be found in the [test/utils/read_write_utils.h](https://github.com/thinks/obj-io/blob/master/test/utils/read_write_utils.h) file.
+More advanced mesh I/O utilities built on top of the provided framework can be found in the [test/utils/read_write_utils.h](https://github.com/thinks/obj-io/blob/master/test/utils/read_write_utils.h) file.

 ## Tests
 The tests for this distribution are written in the [catch2](https://github.com/catchorg/Catch2) framework.
 A [snapshot](https://github.com/thinks/obj-io/blob/master/test/catch.hpp) of the single header version of catch2 is included in this repository.

 Running the tests is simple.
-In a terminal do the following:
+In a terminal do the following (and similar for `Debug`):
 ```bash
 $ cd d:
 $ git clone git@github.com:/thinks/obj-io.git D:/obj-io